vahonorato/eclipse_predictions/README.md

 Project Structure:
 -
-- "code -- v.*" is the eclipse predictions code
+- "code -- v.*" is the eclipse predictions code with version ($-- version.*$)
--
+- "medios_eclipses" is the eclipse predictions article